1945 Alabama Crimson Tide football team: Vanderbilt

 Against the Vanderbilt Commodores, Alabama won 71–0 at Dudley Field in Nashville.
 Harry Gilmer scored the first points of the game on a ten-yard run for a 7–0 Alabama lead at the end of the first.
 In the second quarter. the Crimson Tide extended their lead to 21–0 bay halftime with touchdowns scored on a 25-yard Lowell Tew run and on an 18-yard Gilmer pass to James Corbitt.
 The scoring continued in the second half with four touchdowns in the third and three in the fourth for the 71–0 victory.
 Third quarter points were scored by Fred Grant on a two-yard run, a 47-yard Gilmer pass to Rebel Steiner, a five-yard Gilmer run and on a 15-yard Corbitt run.
 Fourth quarter points were scored by Gordon Pettus on a seven-yard run, a 20-yard blocked punt return by Dickson, a second blocked punt for a safety and on a 33-yard Frank Fedak pass to Lou Scales.
 In the game, the Alabama defense was also dominant in having only allowed two-yards passing and minus five-yards rushing to the Commodores for the game.
-The victory improved Alabama's all-time record against Vanderbilt to 15–10.